commercetools/merchant-center-application-kit/CONTRIBUTING.md

 In order to be able to validate GraphQL queries and mutations, defined as `.graphql` files, we use the [eslint-plugin-graphql](https://github.com/apollographql/eslint-plugin-graphql), which requires **introspection schemas** from the different GraphQL APIs being used.

-To download the remote schemas simply run `yarn get-schemas`.
-The configuration of each schema is defined in the `.graphqlconfig.yml` file, in the root directory.
+To download the remote schemas simply run `yarn generate-types`.
+The configuration of each schema is defined in the `.graphqlrc.yml` file, in the root directory.
 Running this script will download the schemas in the `schemas/*.json` files.

 > NOTE that you need your user `mcAccessToken` to be defined as an environment variable `MC_ACCESS_TOKEN` in `.env` file.
 This will be used by the introspection queries to be able to download the schemas from the MC API.
 Additionally, you also need to specify one of your `CTP_PROJECT_KEY` where you have access to.